South Coast Orchid Society

 Orchid Digest Corporation Judging at Long Beach, 1954-1967

-While the study of the Orchid Digest Corporation awards is still in progress, a few conclusions are already possible.
+While more study of the Orchid Digest Corporation awards is needed, a few conclusions are possible.
 First, the status of judging at some ODC-affiliated sites may have been questioned or changed during some periods, notably for the Orchid Society of Southern California, whose judging program was considered "independent" for a time, and also for the Long Beach site.
 These peculiarities are still poorly known but might be clarified from the minutes of the meetings of the ODC Directors.
-Second, for those sites and events where both ODC and AOS judging took place for the same plants, it appears that the two judging programs shared a single photographer at each session.
+Second, for those sites and events where both ODC and AOS judging took place for the same plants, it appears that the two judging programs may have shared a single photographer at each session.
 This policy seems eminently logical and efficient, and there is evidence that it occurred, as there are a number of small black-and-white award photos published in Orchid Digest that match exactly with the award photos for the same plant on the same date in OrchidPro.
 There are also examples where the photographs from the two sources differ slightly, as if the photographer made several exposures, and sent one to AOS and another to ODC.
-There are even a few cases where AOS seems to have more than one "award photo" fo the same flower.
-While the use of a shared photographer does not help with the recovery of ODC award photos for the Long Beach site, since AOS judging was not occurring there, it is now possible to verify that some of the photos in OrchidWiz whose provenance is uncertain really do come from awards made at Orchid Society of Southern California judging sessions.
+There are even a few cases where AOS seems to have more than one "award photo" for the same flower.
+While the use of a shared photographer does not help with the recovery of ODC award photos for the Long Beach site, since AOS judging was not occurring there, it is now possible to verify that some of the photos in OrchidWiz whose provenance is uncertain really do come from awards made at sites where ODC judging occurred.

 American Orchid Society Judging at Long Beach, 1968-1980